konstructio/kubefirst-docs/docs/explore/argocd.md

 ## Managing Apps in Argo CD

-The configuration for all of your apps in your kubernetes cluster can be found in your new `gitops` repository at path `/registry/<cluster-name>`.
+The configuration for all of your apps in your Kubernetes cluster can be found in your new `gitops` repository at path `/registry/<cluster-name>`.

 GitLab registry applications:
 ![GitLab Applications Registry](../img/kubefirst/gitops/registry.png)